FerminT/NaturalReadingET/README.md

     * The stories in the first session have 769 words on average (+/- 37; min: 713; max: 843).
     * The stories in the second session have 822 words on average (+/- 183; min: 680; max: 1221).
 * Once an item has been read, comprehension questions are answered.
-* Additionally, words are displayed (one by one) and the participant is asked to write the first word that comes to mind.
+* Additionally, unique common nouns are displayed (one by one) and the participant is asked to write the first word that comes to mind.
 * The following item is displayed by pressing a button.
 * Each item is a *block*.
-After each block, a one minute break and eye-tracker calibration follows.
+After each block, a one-minute break and eye-tracker calibration follows.
 * Eye-tracker calibration is validated by the presentation of points positioned in the corners of where stimuli is displayed.

 ## Code